-Where training is considered of relevance to a council role, but is not a priority for the council, partial funding, time-off or TOIL, and study leave may be offered at the discretion of the council.
+Where training is considered of relevance to a Town Council role, but is not a priority for the Town Council, partial funding, time-off or TOIL, and study leave may be offered at the discretion of the Town Council.

-Failure to sit an examination may result in the Council withdrawing future course funding and/or requesting the refunding of financial assistance.
+Failure to sit an examination may result in the Town Council withdrawing future course funding and/or requesting the refunding of financial assistance.
 Each case will be considered on an individual basis.

 We operate a Return of Service (Training Fees) agreement.
-If you undertake post-entry qualifications funded by the Council you must be aware that should you leave Saltash Town Council within two years of completion of the qualification they may be required to repay all costs associated with the undertaking of such training.
+If you undertake post-entry qualifications funded by the Town Council you must be aware that should you leave Saltash Town Council within two years of completion of the qualification they may be required to repay all costs associated with the undertaking of such training.

 If you take up employment with another Local Authority, an exemption to this clause may be granted.
-Similar exemption may be granted in relation to personal circumstances and the reasons for leaving the council's employment.
+Similar exemption may be granted in relation to personal circumstances and the reasons for leaving the Town Council's employment.